 Robert Tipton Jr. Hazing Prevention Fund

 Deborah Dunklin Tipton honored the memory of her son, Robert Tipton, Jr., by creating the Robert Tipton Jr. Hazing Prevention Fund at the Gordie Center.
 Robert and so many others could have been saved had they had access to quality hazing prevention education — his Fund enhances the Gordie Center’s national hazing prevention efforts by providing students with the tools they need to act if they are hazed, if a friend is hazed, and if their group is hazing.
 The Fund supports the Gordie Center’s Robert Tipton Jr. Hazing Prevention Coordinator position (currently held by Carl Reisch), and the creation of comprehensive, easy-to-implement hazing prevention campaigns for high schools and colleges nationwide.
-Learn more about Robert in the profile below, and click here to make a tax-deductible donation to the Robert Tipton Jr. Hazing Prevention Fund.
+Learn more about Robert in the profile below, and make a tax-deductible donation to the Robert Tipton Jr. Hazing Prevention Fund by clicking on the blue Donate button.
 Hazing education saves lives.
 Join us — together, we can end hazing.